Debt Management Programme Singapore

 Being on DMP (bank DMP and moneylender DMP will be referred collectively as DMP) is voluntary and subject to the payment capacity of the individual, as assessed by the Financial Counsellor.
 Individuals who have been assessed suitable after attending credit counselling, CCS Case Administrators will prepare a DMP Proposal and Repayment Schedule on their behalf, to be submitted to creditors for approval.

-The DMP is considered effective only after creditors have accepted and approve the proposal.
-The approval of DMPs as well as the specific terms and conditions of the agreement is at the sole discretion of individual creditors.
-CCS will inform the individual via email on the creditors’ decision.
+The approval of DMPs as well as the specific terms and conditions of the agreement are at the sole discretion of creditors.
+CCS will subsequently inform individuals on the outcome of their creditors’ decision.

 When successfully placed on a DMP, the individual may be granted an extended period and/or charged a moderated interest rate, to repay the remaining and outstanding balances of all unsecured loan accounts, credit card and credit line accounts.
 The individual makes monthly instalments to each creditor directly, until full settlement has been achieved.